Spotify® vs. Beats Music™

 At launch, Beats was only accessible through computer, mobile, and Sonos.
 Since then, they’ve added a tablet app and we expect many more listening options to emerge.
 Chevrolet announced in March that Beats will be available in some models of their new vehicles this fall.

-Both Spotify and Beats Music will be supported by Apple CarPlay®, coming in summer 2014.
+Both Spotify and Beats Music will be supported by Apple CarPlay®.
 Apple describes CarPlay as "the smarter, safer, and more fun way to use your iPhone in the car.
 CarPlay gives iPhone users an incredibly intuitive way to make calls, use Maps, listen to music, and access messages with just a word or a touch."

 A Spotify Connect "speaker" appears in the bottom corner.